The History of Florida’s No Helmet Law for Motorcycles

 To replace the law, then Gov. Jeb Bush signed the new helmet statute into law in 2000.
 This law is a bit of a compromise, since it does allow adult riders to leave the helmet at home if they want, but it requires them to carry insurance that will pay for their injuries if they get hurt.

 Are Motorcycle Helmet Laws Effective?

 Motorcycle riders and health experts often disagree on whether helmets should be required.
-Doctors and personal injury lawyers see the terrible effects of traumatic brain injuries and other head and skull injuries that can occur if a rider is not equipped with a proper helmet.
+Our Miami personal injury lawyer and doctors have seen the terrible effects of traumatic brain injuries and other head and skull injuries that can occur if a rider is not equipped with a proper helmet.
 Riders may not agree with these risks, but you can’t always rely on your own skill to prevent head injuries while riding a motorcycle.

 Courts in Florida have heard cases challenging the new helmet law by saying it is too much government control.
 The courts sided with the government in these challenges, holding that debris and other objects could cause a danger to riders and that helmets and eye protection are important for protecting these riders.
 Not only that, but if a rider is struck in the head or eye and loses control, they then become a danger to others on the road.
 Under this logic, the decisions of whether or not to wear a helmet on a motorcycle does not just affect you as the rider, but it also affects others on the road.

 Can You Sue if You Weren’t Wearing a Helmet in a Motorcycle Accident?

 Even though riding a motorcycle without a helmet can be legal in Florida, it can still hurt your chances of recovering compensation in case of an injury.
 In any auto accident lawsuit, the court will hear both sides’ claims and arguments and decide which parties were at fault.
 In cases involving multiple at-fault drivers, the blame will be divided among each at-fault party.
 In some cases, this may mean assigning a percentage of the blame to the victim, too.